Parable of the Renegades

 Lucas felt a bit puzzled by that last word.

-Rea gave a smirk that went unnoticed.
+Rea gave a smirk that didn’t go unnoticed.
 "Bringing up how my age contrasts my looks?"

 "Also, because we looked like we were around the same age, some people would start mistaking us for a couple.
-Sometimes we even had to clear it up for them and the reactions that came after that were often priceless."
+Sometimes we even had to clear it up for them and the reactions that came after that were often priceless.
+A little embarrassing, but also a little fun to remember."

 "So, going by that logic, right now you're embarrassed because a girl who looks around your age is joining you here?"
 Rea asked.